 Now, don’t hate me when I tell you that I added half and half to this perfectly light recipe.
 I couldn’t help myself.
 This tiny addition reminds me of chicken pot pie—comfort food at it’s finest.
 Still hate me?
 Brothy is good, but chicken pot pie in a soup is better.
 And so is running on the treadmill.
 So with that I say, cheers!
 Cheers to half and half in my soup…and running on the treadmill.
 I’ll have my soup and eat it.

 - In a 5-quart Dutch oven or large soup pot, heat oil over medium-high heat.
-Saute onion, garlic, carrots, celery, thyme, parsley, and bay leaf.
+Saute onion, garlic, carrots, and celery.
 Cook for about 6 minutes, until the vegetables are softened but not browned.
 Season with salt and pepper.

-- Add chicken stock and half and half.
+- Add thyme, parsley, bay leaves, chicken stock, half and half, and wine.
 Bring to a boil.

-- Add the noodles and simmer for 15 minutes until tender.
+- Add noodles and cook for 8 minutes more.

-- Fold in the chicken and peas, and continue to simmer for another couple of minutes until heated through; season with salt and pepper to taste.
-Garnish with parsley before serving.
+- Fold in the chicken and peas, and continue to simmer for another couple of minutes until heated through.
+Season with salt and pepper to taste.
+Discard bay leaves and serve.